The usage of a show's theme music within an episode. Generally only used if the theme is itself a freestanding song rather than a Title Theme Tune.

 - And in the live-action movie Jeff Tracy and Lady Penelope have the theme as ringtones.

-- During one episode of Sesame Street when discussing the weather, Elmo sings a few bars of the opening theme "Sunny days sweeping the clouds away"
+- During one episode, when discussing the weather, Elmo sings a few bars of the opening theme "Sunny days sweeping the clouds away"

 - In a News Flash sketch, Don Music is shown in the process of writing the Sesame Street theme, but he can't come up with a line to rhyme with "where the air is sweet".
 With Kermit the Frog's help, he ends up changing the lyrics to depict a stormy night, with the last line asking "Can you tell me how to get to Yellowstone Park?".
 Then, after the rewritten song is performed, Kermit asks Don how to get to Sesame Street.

-- Around the beginning of "A Beary Bear Christmas" in Bear In The Big Blue House, Bear sings a line from the theme song in order to get the kids to notice him when they're arguing over how to help out to get ready for the holidays.
+- Around the beginning of "A Beary Bear Christmas", Bear sings a line from the theme song in order to get the kids to notice him when they're arguing over how to help out to get ready for the holidays.